aszepieniec/stark-anatomy/docs/fri.md

 ## Simulating a Polynomial Commitment Scheme

-FRI establishes that a given Merkle root decommits to a polynomial of degree less than $2^k$.
-The Merkle root can double as the commitment of a polynomial commitment scheme, but how to realize the $\mathsf{open}$ and $\mathsf{verify}$ procedures?
+FRI establishes that a given Merkle root decommits to (the evaluations of) a polynomial of degree less than $2^k$.
+The Merkle root can therefore double as the commitment of a polynomial commitment scheme.
+But then how to realize the $\mathsf{open}$ and $\mathsf{verify}$ procedures?
 Two steps achieve this transformation.

 **One:** arbitrary degree bounds.
 If the prover instead wants to prove that a committed polynomial has degree at most $d$, where $d+1$ is not a power of two, can he use FRI?
 The answer is yes!